GeoMOER/geoAI/docs/units/_unit03/unit03-02-02_exercise_get_the_data.md

 ## 2. LiDAR

 * calculate lidar indices
+* ...

 ## 3. Forest inverntory data

-* load the Polygons containing the forest inventory data
+* load the Polygons containing the forest inventory data into R,
-* filter them to a tree species purity of at least 80%
+* filter them to a tree species purity of at least 80%,